 Dates of future exhibitions are subject to change.

-This photographic exhibition by Brett Killington explores the tunnels under Arras in France.
+This photographic exhibition by Brett Killington explores the tunnels under Arras in France, shedding light on the lives of Kiwi tunnellers who laboured and fought there during WWI.
 Brett has worked closely with the French government to gain access to many of the quarries and tunnels not seen by the general public and his photographs reveal a subterranean ‘New Zealand’ in the form of street and place names, graffiti and objects left behind by the New Zealand tunnellers.
 The exhibition will be complemented by artefacts from our own collection.

 This photographic exhibition by Brett Killington records the Passchendaele landscape from the eye level of the soldier in the trenches in 1917.
-In his own words he states “Above ground the evidence of this war has all but disappeared.
-Years of effort have restored farm land and woods.
+In his own words, Killington states, “Above ground the evidence of this war has all but disappeared.
+Years of effort have restored farmland and woods.
 Just documenting this landscape with a conventional camera can never convey what went on.
 I wanted my images to reflect the landscape that the New Zealand soldiers experienced and give a sense of 1917 and what the soldier saw from his shell hole”.

 This exhibition will explore the stories of animals in times of war, from pets and mascots of WWI through to the working dogs of the RNZAF Force Protection Unit and the Army’s Explosive Detection Dogs.